dawnchapel/hello-world/README.md

 # hello-world
-Learning to use github, this is my hello world repo!
+I have edited the hello world readme document, per the instructions in the hello world tutorial.